-Professional Responsibility Spring 2020
+Professional Responsibility Spring 2023

-Richard A. Schwartz Adjunct Professor of Law University of Houston Law Center dschwartz@uh.edu
+Richard A. Schwartz

+Adjunct Professor of Law

+University of Houston Law Center

+dschwartz@munsch.com

+(he/him)

 Please take the time to read this syllabus carefully.
 It contains important information about the organization of the course, the requirements, and your grade.
 This is a syllabus, not a contract, and it is subject to change.
-Refer to TWEN for the most up-to-date information.